kkdt/qrmi/qrmi-tools/README.md

 ## Highlights

 1. Using the `@RabbitRemote` annotation to export the API to RabbitMQ.
-1. Load balancing is free with RabbitMQ which load balance messages between consumers - i.e. multiple instances of the API.
+2. Load balancing is free with RabbitMQ which load balance messages between consumers - i.e. multiple instances of the API.
-2. It is possible for a "rogue" application to bind itself to the same exchange/routing key.
+3. It is possible for a "rogue" application to bind itself to the same exchange/routing key.
+4. Demonstrates Service Registry interaction

 ## Commands